gilmore-lab/protocols/151204StatusUpdate.md

 - Problem: Error connecting to server using instructions on slide 6 - connect to mac slide 3/5 (12/4/2015)
 - An email was sent to Swapnaa (12/4/2015) to check that I have the correct server address.
 - Received correct server address (12/16/2015).
 I am ready to go.
+- Students completing video tutorial then everyone is coding the same dataset.
+- After coding the same dataset is complere, I want to look similarities and differences between coders.

 - Datavyu scripts
   - script to make sure all codes are lowercase
   - template .opf file
-  - complete reliability coding for 20% of participants
+  - complete reliability coding for 20% of participants (entire dataset)
     - copy coding column with blank codes have a different coder complete this
   - put all coded data back on the server
   -